Cajac/picoCTF-Writeups/picoCTF_2021/Forensics/Wireshark_twoo_twooo_two_twoo.md

 ### Looking for suspicious traffic

-Looking for something suspicious as suggested in the hint I first checked the `gquic` traffic but didn't see anaything that stood out.
+Looking for something suspicious as suggested in the hint I first checked the `gquic` traffic but didn't see anything that stood out.

 Next, I checked the DNS traffic where I found something that looked like Base64-encoded data at the beginning of the DNS-queries
 ```bash